 - Ensure that all exceptions are (easily) actionable.
-This means that an exception is not just an alert telling you that something is/might-be wrong with your stock planning for a particular product.
+This means that an exception is not just an alert telling you that something is/might be wrong with your stock planning for a particular product.
 The means for a quick and effective resolution should be right there on the screen alongside the exception.
 For example, if the screen shows users those products at risk of stock-out before the next scheduled order is due in, then add an express order function within the same window.
 Or if the screen displays products with high stock levels where safety stocks are potentially too large, then make sure that same window both contains all the information needed to determine the proper level and the means to correct those safety stocks.

 - Make sure the volume of exceptions is at a level whereby your staff can actually resolve them all.
 So if you set exceptions at a level where they can all be resolved on the day, every day, it leads to better performance.
 If there are so many exceptions that some or all are not acted upon but just mapped, then any improvement is limited or non-existent.
-I find it best to prioritise exceptions based on their role in product assortment and their impact in terms of business-driven KPIs.
-Moreover, having prioritised, I’d recommend only showing as many as can be resolved in a day.
+I find it best to prioritize exceptions based on their role in product assortment and their impact in terms of business-driven KPIs.
+Moreover, having prioritized, I’d recommend only showing as many as can be resolved in a day.
 Once your processes have improved, and as the number of high priority exceptions decreases, you can actually broaden the filters to include more exceptions.
 But remember to start with the ones that have the most impact on the business.

 Automate manual labour